What is sequence of returns risk and why is it important?

 Article Hero Image

 However, this is not the case once you retire.
-At that point, you’ll switch from growing your wealth to drawing from it to provide you with retirement income.
+At that point, you’ll switch from growing your wealth to drawing from it to provide yourself with retirement income.
 This is when the sequence of returns becomes really important and can have a huge impact on how long your savings will last.

 How the sequence of returns risk impacts retirees